berkaybarisalgun/ShopmeEcommerce/README.md

 # Spring Boot E-Commerce Project

-This is a sample README file for a Spring Boot E-Commerce project.
 The project aims to develop an e-commerce website with various features and functionalities.
 The technologies used in this project include Java, Spring Boot, Hibernate, Thymeleaf, Bootstrap, jQuery, HTML, and RESTful Web services.

 ## Project Overview